 - Damon Albarn = Dan Abnormal

-We see anagrams being employed by several writers in titles of their works and in naming their character giving them a touch of wit and mystery.
+We see anagrams being employed by several writers in titles of their works, and in naming their characters, giving them a touch of wit and mystery.
 Look at the examples below:

-- “Hamlet” by William Shakespeare is an anagram of “Amleth”, a Danish prince.
+- William Shakespeare’s “Hamlet” is an anagram of “Amleth,” a Danish prince.

-- Vladamir Nabakov in his novel “Lolita” presents a character “Vivian Darkbloom” which is an anagram of his name.
+- Vladamir Nabakov, in his novel Lolita, presents the character “Vivian Darkbloom,” which is an anagram of his own name.